venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

       -AsJob
    ```

-    >**Note**: Do not wait for the deployments to complete, but proceed to the next task.

-    >**Note**: If you got an error stating the VM size is not available please ask your instructor for assistance and try these steps.
+    >**Note**: If you got an error stating the VM size is not available please ask your TA for assistance and try these steps.

-    > 1. Click on the `{}` button in your CloudShell, select the **az104-07-vm-parameters.json** from the left hand side bar and take a note of the `vmSize` parameter value.
-    > 1. Check the location in which the 'az104-04-rg1' resource group is deployed.
-You can run `az group show -n az104-04-rg1 --query location` in your CloudShell to get it.
-    > 1. Run `az vm list-skus --location <Replace with your location> -o table --query "[? contains(name,'Standard_D2s')].name"` in your CloudShell.
-    > 1. Replace the value of `vmSize` parameter with one of the values returned by the command you just run.
-    > 1. Now redeploy your templates by running the `New-AzResourceGroupDeployment` command again.
-You can press the up button a few times which would bring the last executed command.
+    >**[Screenshot 1](https://github.com/venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/blob/master/Instructions/Labs/LAB_07-Manage_Azure_Storage.md)**: Show the output of the powershell

 1. Close the Cloud Shell pane.